keras-team/keras/README.md

 - IMDB movie review sentiment classification: LSTM over sequences of words
 - Reuters newswires topic classification: Multilayer Perceptron

-## Warning

-This is a 0.0.1 alpha release.
-Feature scope is limited, and wild bugs may appear.

 ## Current capabilities